Sunday, August 9, 2020

 The moral of the younger son’s story is that God is always waiting for us, and if we are not too late, we can always return to Him.
 Today preferably rather than tomorrow!
 He will always accept us with opening arms, but we must make sure it is not too late.
 Don’t wait until you die!
 If you feel you have erred and strayed, repent now!
 Do not put off until tomorrow your repentance.
 If you are led by the Holy Spirit to repent, please do it today, you may not live to see tomorrow.

 Do not let the sun go down on your sins and wrath, you may not live to see another day!
-On the other hand, consider the oldest son, let us learn from his mistake and be joyful when our brothers and sisters come home to our family.
+There is another lesson to be learned, this time from the the oldest son.
+Let us not repeat his mistake and be joyful when our brothers and sisters come home to our family.
 Let us put aside the anger and jealousy and replace those hurtful emotions with the emotions of pure love and joy!
 Let us join in the celebration and not begrudge the fatted calf.
 We should not be jealous or angry when our long lost brethren return to the flock of Christ!
 We should be merry and joyful they have returned to us!
 Do not let your pride become anger and cloud your emotions like it does so many of us.
 But, rather see a sinner coming back into His flock and rejoice in he is no longer headed towards The Pit!

 Action counts.
 For by their actions ye shall know them.